rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

     see [Multi-factor authentication from the MyRackspace portal](/support/how-to/multi-factor-authentication-from-the-myrackspace-portal).

--   When you enable multi-factor authentication for an account, it is enabled only for authentication via username and password credentials.
+-   When you enable multi-factor authentication for an account, it is enabled only for authentication through username and password credentials.

     If the user supplies the client with a valid username and API key